F.A.Q.

 What is a change order?

 A change order is a written statement signed by the customer authorizing the contractor to do additional work not included in the original contract.
-The change order should be signed before the extra work is started, but in some cases, it is not required to keep the project moving.
-The amount specified is due when the project is completed.
+The change order should be signed before the extra work begins, but in some cases, it is not required to keep the project moving.
+So that you know, the amount specified is due upon completion of the project.

 A change order may also be written when a contractor encounters unforeseen damage or problems.
 We do not like change orders, so you will not likely see one unless you do extra work or upgrade materials.